May 4, 2020

 How Our Philanthropic Partners Are Leading Through COVID-19

-Author Andrea Rush, Senior Vice President of Philanthropic Solutions
+Author Andrea Rush, SVP of Philanthropic Solutions

 Afatalities rise and millions of people become unemployedfinding hope amid this crisis is not easy.
 Yet in my role at National Philanthropic Trust, I am greatly encouraged by the commitment to helping others that I witness dailyOur donors are recommending grants—from $250 to help feed children no longer receiving free school lunches to $100,000 to further virology research—at a vigorous pace.
 We experienced the busiest April in our nearly 25-year history, with the number of grants surging 85 percent over the previous April and the dollar amount soaring 107 percent.